Funzy21/RSA-Encryption/README.md

 ### PyCryptodome
 [Link to documentation](https://pycryptodome.readthedocs.io/en/latest/src/introduction.html)

 We are using the library independent of PyCrypto (pycryptodomex), but it is pretty much the same thing.
 All modules are installed under the Cryptodome package.

+This library has pretty much most of what we need for cryptographic operations.
+The packages used granted us plenty of tools to work with.
+Signing and verification were very straightforward following the documentation for the *Cryptodome.Signature* package.
+OAEP and SHA256 hashing were also implemented through the methods in their respective packages (and ofc by following some examples in the docs!).

-The package can be installed thru the command line via
+With that being said, the package can be installed thru the command line via

 pip:
 ```